cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 #set passes = 10;
 ```

-The default value is 5 for the web application and 25 for the command line tool.
-The number of optimization passes can be limited to a value between 1 and 1000 (inclusive).
+The default value is `5` for the web application and `25` for the command line tool.
+The number of optimization passes can be limited to a value between `1` and `1000` (inclusive).

 A more complex code can usually benefit from more optimization passes.
 On the other hand, each optimization pass can take some time to complete.
-Limiting the total number can prevent optimization from taking too much time or consuming too many resources.
+Limiting the total number can prevent optimization from taking too much time.

 ### Option `unsafe-case-optimization`